betomarcos/garmin_activities/README.md

 - Analysis on Garmin activities data.
 - Mostly focused on running and triathlon related activities.
-- Most would use data exports from Garmin.
-Loaded to a local MySQL instance.
+- Used data exports from Garmin Connect.
+Loaded to a local MySQL instance with the query below.
  <br />
  <br />